Rustic and Weathered DIY Project Ideas

 Chippy Spindle Candlesticks

-I don't know why chippy white things make my heart pitter patter, but they do! π These candlesticks are the result of chopping off the spindles from a destined-for-the-trash old chair with my Dremel Saw Max!
-It took just a few minutes to cut them off, and I used a fun trick to get the chippy look in minutes!
+I don't know why chippy white things make my heart pitter patter, but they do! πŸ’— These candlesticks are the result of chopping off the spindles from a destined-for-the-trash old chair with my Dremel Saw Max!
+It took just a few minutes to cut them off, paint them white and I used a fun trick to get the chippy look in minutes!

 Reclaimed Wood Wall

-This project remains one of my favorites ever!
-It took Mr DIY and I 9 hours to install reclaimed wood on two angled walls in our sunroom, but it was a fun project.
+This DIY project remains one of my favorites ever!
+It took Mr DIY and I about nine hours to install reclaimed wood on two 12-foot angled walls in our sunroom, but it was a fun project.
 We didn't fight.
 Or argue.
-Really π And it hasn't fallen off, so that's a bonus!
+Really 😍 And it hasn't fallen off, so that's a bonus!

 Limewash a Thrifted Frame

+Limewash has become popular again and everyone is doing it!
+Or wanting to do it!
 All you need for this project are some old wood frames.
 Liming wax will turn them into things of beauty, no matter the stain color!
-This project includes a video tutorial.
+This project includes a video tutorial of me making over this frame.

 Weathered Oak Dressers